 As the most fundamental data recovery solution, backup is always needed.
-Microsoft provides built-in backup tools for Windows users:
+You can use built-in backup tools or third-party backup software:

 File History: it automatically creates incremental backups of files stored in Libraries (including those for users participating in a HomeGroup) to a different storage device like an external hard drive or network share.
 You are allowed to add other folders to be backed up or exclude certain folders.
 This feature is added on Windows 8 and later versions.